Objectives of the service

 The objective of the services is to provide bespoke satellite-based analyses to support the management practices of Transmission and Distribution System Operators (TSOs and DSOs, respectively).

-For this purpose, GMV NSL will develop pioneer automatic services to leverage Earth Observation (EO) data and state-of-the-art Machine Learning algorithms to provide measurable and objective information along the power lines.
+For this purpose, GMV developed pioneer services to leverage Earth Observation (EO) data and state-of-the-art Deep Learning algorithms to provide measurable and objective information on the status of the corridors along the power lines.

 Users and their needs

-The services have been designed to meet users' needs, identified through conversations with the stakeholders involved in the project, i.e. nine TSOs belonging to ENTSO-E, the European Network of Transmission System Operators for Electricity.
+The services were designed to meet users' needs, identified through conversations with the stakeholders involved in the project, i.e., nine TSOs who are members of ENTSO-E, the European Network of Transmission System Operators for Electricity.

 smoothly integrate new services into their work practices.